 Introduction

-Starting from the paper presented at 2019 IMEKO TC-4 International Conference on Metrology for Archaeology and Cultural Heritage [1] this work takes into account the development obtained in the EcoDigit project which aims to build up a digital ecosystem for the cultural heritage of the Lazio Region [2].
+Following upon the paper presented at 2019 IMEKO TC-4 International Conference on Metrology for Archaeology and Cultural Heritage [1], this work takes into account the developments made through participation in the EcoDigit project, which aims to create a digital ecosystem for the cultural heritage of the Lazio Region [2].

-It is one of the initiatives of the Centre of Excellence of the Technological District for Cultural Heritage and Activities (DTC) of Lazio born to aggregate and integrate expertise in the field of technologies for cultural heritage and activities.
+The EcoDigit project is one of the initiatives of the Centre of Excellence of the Technological District for Cultural Heritage and Activities (DTC) of Lazio, which aims to aggregate and integrate expertise in the field of technologies for cultural heritage and activities.